I want to tell you about a pharmaceutical sales representative I observed last month.

 The Conductor rep starts selling at 8 AM.
 The traditional rep starts selling at noon.

 Multiply that difference across 200 selling days per year.
 Multiply it across a field force of 50 reps.
-You’ve just created the equivalent of 25 additional full-time selling resources without hiring anyone.
+You have just created the equivalent of 25 additional full-time selling resources without hiring anyone.
+That is mathematics, not theory.

 The Technology Stack That Makes Conducting Possible